sakhtar1/sakhtar1.github.io/_posts/2018-02-28-object_instantiation.markdown

 `.new` is a ruby class method that:

-(1) allocates space for the object
+1. Allocates space for the object
-(2)Assigns instance variables their intial values (3)Returns the instance of that class.
+2. Assigns instance variables their intial values
+3. Returns the instance of that class.

 Thus, `.new` is called the constructor.